ai4os-hub/thermal-urban-feature-segmenter/nvflare/Readme.md

-## 3. Running the Federated Training
+## 3. Running the Federated Training in simulation mode

 ###  Step 1: Activate the Virtual Environment
 ```bash